edgarfinn/Redux-Basic-Reference/README.md

 ---
 Redux is a predictable state container for Javascript Apps.
 In other words, its a collection of all the data that describes the application.

+React vs Redux

+- Redux serves to construct the applications state.
+Whereas React provides views to display and present that state.

 ## Key terminology:
 - #### State: